At every stage of their journey, the hero of a story is faced with difficult choices — decisions that will shape their destiny.

 But where does that leave Larry?

-And what does any of this mean for the rest of us?
+And what does any of this mean for you?